DomenicoDicosimo/David-McElwee-Eleventy/src/blog/blog-template.md

 And as they say, ‘all good things come to an end’ whereupon I left the field in 2020, satisfied.
 During my career I have been fortunate to have had excellent mentors and exceptional colleagues, thanks.
-However, I would be remiss if failing to mention the most important lesson is from those living with developmental disabilities in the form of a simple request, “Treat me like a real person!”
+However, I would be remiss if failing to mention the most important lesson is from those living with developmental disabilities who ask a simple request, “Treat me like a real person!”
 Salute!

 Now I’m here.
 I always thought it would be cool to write a book and when a twenty-year- old idea centered on reunifying a pair of drumsticks, a set of skeleton keys, and scapular patches separated following the death of the gift giver came calling, I answered.
 So, with time available, encouragement from family, and plenty of post it notes ‘My Afterlife’ is.

 Thanks for the indulgence,